AndreasZorpidis/aac/README.md

-## Algorithms and Complexity (DIT.UOI)
-### University of Ioannina

 ## Graph coloring algorithms with visualization.
+#### Algorithms and Complexity @DIT.UOI - University of Ioannina

-### This is a Node.js desktop application built with Electron.js, Express.js, Handlebars and 3D force-directed graph component using ThreeJS/WebGL.
+#### This is a Node.js desktop application built with Electron.js, Express.js, Handlebars and 3D force-directed graph component using ThreeJS/WebGL.

 ## Quick start
 Clone this repo